Introducing GPT-FAI 13B: A Large-scale Language Model Trained with FriendliAI’s PeriFlow

 We are happy to announce that we are releasing GPT-FAI 13B, a large-scale language model trained with FriendliAI’s PeriFlow.
 GPT-FAI 13B is a 13-billion parameter version of GPT-3 trained on publicly available datasets.
 The release allows AI model researchers to perform research on various topics in large-scale language models for non-commercial purposes.

 FriendliAI has built PeriFlow for any client who would like to build large-scale AI models.
 PeriFlow is FriendliAI’s product that realizes the company’s vision, “Make large-scale AI simple for the enterprise.”
 With PeriFlow, one can simplify the process of training large-scale AI models on hundreds of GPUs and serving them.
 PeriFlow employs various optimization technologies developed by FriendliAI.
 It can train faster and handle faults smoother.
-PeriFlow is multi-cloud; currently, it supports popular cloud vendors: AWS, Azure, and GCP.
+PeriFlow is multi-cloud; currently, it supports popular cloud vendors such as AWS, Azure, and GCP.

 GPT-FAI 13B performance